programmin1/ninja-forms-1/readme.txt

 *Security:*

 * Patched an XSS vulnerability that allowed javascript injection into the form import function.
+Many thanks to Adam Roberts for practicing responsible disclosure.
 * Patched a CSV injection vulnerability that allowed user values to run some scripts when opening exported CSV files with Excel.

 *Bugs:*